Lachhiman Gurung: Further information and later life

 Gurung was hospitalised for the wounds he received during the above action and subsequently lost his right eye and the use of his right hand, but he continued to serve with the 8th Gurkhas, choosing to remain with them when they were transferred to the newly independent Indian Army in 1947.
 He later achieved the rank of Hon.
 Havildar and he returned to his village in Nepal on completion of his service in 1947, where he farmed on a small holding.

-He married twice; having two sons and daughter from his first marriage, and two more sons from his second.
+He married twice; having two sons and a daughter from his first marriage, and two more sons from his second.
 One of his sons later became an officer in the 8th Gurkha Rifles.

 A new house was provided for him and his family in 1995 near the Gurkha Welfare Centre at Chitwan, using a donation of £2,000 from Armourers and Brasiers Company.
 Later in 1995, he received a cheque for £100,500 from the Gurkha Welfare Trust, presented by British Prime Minister John Major at 10 Downing Street. £8,000 was also awarded to him by the Indian Army as a loan for his Victoria Cross medal, which he gave to them as an inspiration for young servicemen.

 In 2008, Gurung and Honorary Lieutenant Tul Bahadur Pun VC were two of the five claimants in a legal claim to allow Gurkha servicemen who had retired before July 1997 (when the Gurkha base moved from Hong Kong to the UK) to settle in the UK.
 The High Court ordered the government to review its policy, and Gurung was allowed to settle in Hounslow, where he was looked after by his granddaughter, Amrita.

 Gurung was admitted to the Charing Cross Hospital on 19 November after his health condition worsened, suffering from pneumonia.
 Gurung died on 12 December 2010.
-He was survived by his second wife, Manmaya, and his five children.
+He was surrounded by his second wife, Manmaya, and his five children.

 His funeral was held on Wednesday 22 December 2010 at Hounslow Civic Centre, Lampton Road, Hounslow, Middlesex, TW3 4DN.